 In 1991 Stepping Razor – Red X was released, a film – documentary based upon a series of spoken-word recordings of Tosh himself, which chronicled the story of the artist’s life, music and untimely death.
 (He had been awarded a Grammy for Best Reggae Performance in 1987 for No Nuclear War.

-On his return to Jamaica, he was holding a party with good friends at his home, when a guy he had been helping out on several occasions came with friends to rob him and his guests.
-During the altercation he was brutally shot dead in his home in Kingston.
+On his return to Jamaica, he was holding a party with good friends at his home on September 11, when a guy he had been helping out on several occasions, came with friends to rob him and his guests.
+During the altercation he was brutally shot dead in his home in Kingston, Jamaica.